 How to claim the Credit

 Use IRS Form 3468 to claim the Energy Credit.
-Please note that as of March 2009, this form has not yet been updated to reflect the October 2008 changes.
 The tax credit can be used to offset both regular income taxes and alternative minimum taxes (AMT).
 If the tax credit exceeds the income tax liability, the loss can be carried back one taxable year and the remaining balance can be carried into future years.